Complex projective structures with maximal number of M\"obius transformations: Action of biholomorphisms on projective structures

-is a bijection with the vector space of holomorphic quadratic differentials on $X$, whose dimension is $3g-3$ by Riemann-Roch.
-Of course the zero differential corresponds to the chosen projective structure $\sigma_0$; thus the set $\mathcal{P}(X)$ is naturally endowed with the structure of complex affine space. \begin{rmk} From this point of view it is easier to make the observations contained in \ref{hownotto1} clearer.
+It is a classical result (see \cite{GU}) that, for any fixed $\sigma_0 \in \mathcal{P}(X)$ the map is a bijection with the vector space of holomorphic quadratic differentials on $X$, whose dimension is $3g-3$ by Riemann-Roch.
+Of course the zero differential corresponds to the chosen projective structure $\sigma_0$; thus the set $\mathcal{P}(X)$ is naturally endowed with the structure of complex affine space.

+\begin{remark} From this point of view it is easier to make the observations contained in Remark \ref{hownotto1} clearer.
 Indeed fix some background $\sigma_0 \in \mathcal{P}(X)$ and pick $\sigma \in \mathcal{P}(X)$; if it were possible to consider the quotient $\pi:\sigma \to \sigma/ \psls$ in the category of projective structures, then in particular $\pi$ should send the holomorphic quadratic differential $q=\mathcal{S}_{\sigma_0}(\sigma)$ on $X$ to a holomorphic quadratic differential on the Riemann surface $X/\psls$ corresponding to $\sigma/\psls$.
 For this to happen we need $\pi$ to branch in a controlled way with respect to the zero divisor of $q$: if $x \in X$ is a point at which the stabilizer of the action of $\psls$ has order $m\geq 1$ and at which $q$ has a zero of order $s\geq 0$, then the induced (meromorphic) quadratic differential on $X/\psls$ will have order $\frac{s-2(m-1)}{m}$, so that it is holomorphic when $s\geq 2(m-1)$, but has a genuine pole otherwise.
-For a concrete example consider the case in which $\psls$ is large enough to guarantee that $X/\psls$ has genus 0 (e.g. the Fuchsian uniformization for a Hurwitz surface or for a hyperelliptic one): in this case the quotient admits no holomorphic quadratic differential whatsoever. \end{rmk}
+For a concrete example consider the case in which $\psls$ is large enough to guarantee that $X/\psls$ has genus 0 (e.g. the Fuchsian uniformization for a Hurwitz surface or for a hyperelliptic one): in this case the quotient admits no holomorphic quadratic differential whatsoever. \end{remark}